kevin218/Eureka/docs/source/ecf.rst

 horizonsfile
 ''''''''''''
 Only used for HST analyses.
 This should be set to the fully qualified path to the horizons file you've downloaded from https://ssd.jpl.nasa.gov/horizons/app.html#/.
-On that website, select HST as the body, and select a date range that spans the days relevant to your observations.
-Make sure to download the file as a .vec file.
+On that website, 1.
+Select "Vector Table", 2.
+Select "HST", 3.
+Select "@ssb" (Solar System Barycenter), 4.
+Select a date range that spans the days relevant to your observations.
+Then click Generate Ephemeris and click Download Results.

 leapdir
 '''''''